long2ice/synch/README.md

 </details>

-## Limitions
+## Important

-- synch don't support composite primary key, you need always keep a primary key or unique key.
+- Synch don't support composite primary key, and you need always keep a primary key or unique key.
-- synch will not support table mapping or column mapping, it aims to make clickhouse as mirror database for mysql, and with realtime replication.
 - DDL sync not support postgres.
+- Postgres sync is not fully test, be careful use it in production.

 ## Optional